Dogtor Andy – My Top Tips for Treating Your Dog’s Itchy Skin

 For dogs with a mild itch, the right shampoo and conditioner can be all it takes.
 If your dog has sensitive skin that remains red and itchy then it will need further treatment.
 Regular application of a topical treatment will often be of benefit when there’s a rash on the dog’s belly, armpits and groin.
 These are the areas more commonly affected by atopic dermatitis and environmental allergies.
 Thankfully the coat is thinner here which allows us to treat the rash with topical creams.
 There is a vast array of creams available and the choice can be overwhelming.

-Dr Zoo’s sensitive cream for dogs has some of the same calming ingredients as their shampoo and it’s great to have natural products like this because you can use them every day if needed.
+Dr Zoo’s Scratch Cream for dogs has some of the same calming ingredients as their shampoo and it’s great to have natural products like this because you can use them every day if needed.
 Often, people find that their dog’s skin flares after contact with plants and grasses when they’re frolicking in the outdoors.
 If you can avoid these triggers, great!
 But if that’s not always possible, don’t wait until after the skin has flared up – get into the habit of applying a topical lotion before your dog goes out to play.
 Just make sure to spot test any new products for allergies as you would do for yourself.

 Finally, a note on parasites.

 No-one likes to admit that their pet has fleas.
 You’d be surprised how often I find a single flea or little particles of flea dirt (poop!) on a well-cared for pet and the owner had no idea.
 If you have an itchy dog, then make sure that you rule out this potential cause and be sure to treat every pet in the house.
 There are several highly effective flea treatments on the market.
 Although, the majority of these don’t include a mosquito repellent for dogs.
 If you’re constantly swatting away pesky mosquitos, then chances are that your pooch is too.
-The Dr Zoo bug spray for dogs spray is chemical free and safe to use in combination with a good flea prevention.
+The Dr Zoo outdoor spray for dogs spray is gentle and safe to use in combination with a good flea prevention.

 If you’ve got a dog with itchy, sensitive skin then you will know how frustrating it can be to manage.
 It’s hard work and as I said, requires the right combination of grooming, parasite prevention and veterinary care.
 There are a number of reasons dogs itch, so consult your vet for tailored advice and make sure that you are holding up your end of the bargain at home with parasite prevention and good quality skin care products.